 They may imply that the cause of damage wasn’t included in the insurance coverage.
 In the case of general liability insurance claims, the insurer can blame you for the negligence and completely deny your claim, leaving you to bear the financial weight of paying compensation to the injured party.

 When your insurer rejects your claim, don’t waste time pondering why they may have denied it.
 Rather, reach out to an experienced condo insurance attorney to represent you.
-Our Klotzman Property Damage Law in Florida insurance attorneys are conversant with Florida’s condo laws and will assist you to contest the decision made by the insurance even if it means going to court.
+Our Klotzman Law Firm in Florida insurance attorneys are conversant with Florida’s condo laws and will assist you to contest the decision made by the insurance even if it means going to court.

 What a condo insurance lawyer can do for you?

 No matter the vast amount of evidence you may have, insurance adjusters and insurance companies will always try to unduly devalue or deny your claim.
 They only want to get out of completely paying for damages or pay as little as possible.
-The condo insurance attorneys at Klotzman Property Damage Law in Florida can help:
+The condo insurance attorneys at Klotzman Law Firm in Florida can help:

 - Authenticate Coverage: It is hard, but integral, to evaluate whether the damage is personal damage or COA damage.
 We have the know-how to verify your documents and ensure that your condo association policy and individual condo policy are fairly and properly covered.